 Refer to Section 5.1 on page 29 for scheduled fuel filter replacement.
-Replace the fuel filter if the engine lacks power.

 - 1. Let engine cool down to prevent igniting any fuel that may be spilled when disconnecting the fuel filter. - 2.
-Remove the fuel line from the filter to the engine.
+Remove the fuel line from the fuel filter.
 Plug the fuel line to prevent fuel leakage and vapor accumulation. - 3.
 Run the generator set until it runs out of fuel and let it cool down. - 4.
 Disconnect the negative (-) cable at the battery to prevent the engine from starting. - 5.
-Remove the tubing from the filter going to the fuel pump. - 6.
-Remove the filter as follows: - For Legacy filter (square) remove the filter mounting nut and remove filter. - For the round filter, release bulkhead fitting and remove filter.

-- 7. Replace the filter as follows: - For square filter, place filter in unit and attach with mounting nut. - For round filter, place filter in unit and secure bulkhead fitting. - 8.
-Connect the fuel filter to the fuel lines and tubing. - 9.
-Connect the negative (-) cable at the battery. - 10.
-Prime the engine for at least 30 seconds to fill the new fuel filter. - 11.
-Start the generator and allow to run for several minutes while checking for leaks. - 12.
-Tighten the connections, if necessary. - 13.
+Unscrew the filter from the fuel pump using a deep 11/16-inch socket. - 6.
+Install the new fuel filter by hand and tighten securely. - 7.
+Connect the fuel filter to the fuel line. - 8.
+Prime the engine for at least 30 seconds to fill the new fuel filter.
+Check for leaks as the generator set runs for several minutes. - 9.
+Tighten the connections, if necessary. - 10.
+Connect the negative (-) cable at the battery. - 11.
 Dispose of the old filter in accordance with local environmental regulations.

-FIGURE 7.
+FIGURE 8.
 FUEL FILTER